2022-23 Community Grant Guidelines

 FUNDS AVAILABLE AND DURATION

 The number of grants and the amounts awarded are tied directly to Watsonville Rotary’s fundraising efforts on an annual basis and can vary from year to year.
-The Club’s GRC will review grant proposals in the spring of each year through an objective process designed to identify proposals that most closely align with our Grant Guidelines.
+The Club’s GRC will review grant proposals in the spring of each year through an objective process designed to identify proposals that most closely align with our Grant Guidelines and funding priorities.

 GRC recommendations are then forwarded to the Rotary Board of Directors for review.
 Approved grant awards are distributed in June.
 If your organization is approved for funding, we request that you recognize the Watsonville Rotary Club Foundation on your website, social media and/or advertising.